gohryt/programming-languages-research/PARSERS.md

 Starting with Swift 5.9 and SE-0389 (attached macros, plus SE-0382 expression macros and SE-0394 package support for macro targets), user-written macros are compiler plugins that receive a SwiftSyntax tree and return one.
 Because the tree is full-fidelity (every comment, every whitespace, every token round-trips to the exact original bytes), macros can splice new syntax without losing user formatting, and `swift-format` can be a pure tree-to-tree rewrite.
 This is a stronger round-trip guarantee than rowan's default posture, which preserves trivia but leaves byte-exact reproduction to the caller.

-**Trade-offs:** compared with rowan (§3.2), SwiftSyntax's distinctive properties are (a) official first-party maintenance alongside a production compiler and (b) explicit design for being the macro-plugin boundary, so the tree API is the language's extension point, not just a tooling convenience.
+Compared with rowan (§3.2), SwiftSyntax's distinctive properties are (a) official first-party maintenance alongside a production compiler and (b) explicit design for being the macro-plugin boundary, so the tree API is the language's extension point, not just a tooling convenience.
 The cost is a large SwiftSyntax dependency compiled into every macro plugin — a concrete source of macro build-time complaints in Xcode.

 Source: https://github.com/swiftlang/swift-syntax and https://github.com/swiftlang/swift-evolution/blob/main/proposals/0389-attached-macros.md